ddev/ddev/docs/content/users/usage/commands.md

 ## `sequelpro`

-Open [SequelPro](https://www.sequelpro.com/) with the current project’s database (global shell host container command).
-This command is only available if `Sequel Pro.app` is installed as `/Applications/Sequel pro.app`, and only for projects with `mysql` or `mariadb` databases.  *Note that Sequel Pro is considered abandoned, does not work with `mysql:8.0`; other solutions like Sequel Ace, Querious, Tableplus are preferred.
+Open SequelPro with the current project’s database (global shell host container command).
+This command is only available if `Sequel Pro.app` is installed as `/Applications/Sequel pro.app`, and only for projects with `mysql` or `mariadb` databases.  *Note that Sequel Pro is abandoned, does not work with `mysql:8.0`; other solutions like Sequel Ace, Querious, Tableplus are preferred.

 Example: